More Bang for the Buck: Process Reward Modeling with Entropy-Driven Uncertainty: Experiments

-To further enhance solution generation efficiency, we introduce two advanced sampling strategies: Pruning-EDU~(P-EDU) sampling, which applies a pruning threshold of $0.2$ to filter out low-confidence branches, and Monte Carlo Tree Search (MCTS) with a rollout depth of $3$ steps for strategic exploration.
-The motivation for pruning is that if the initial PRM score for a branch is very low, continued reasoning along this path is unlikely to yield correct solutions, so it is preferable to prune such branches early—provided at least one promising path is retained to ensure coverage.
-In contrast, MCTS leverages forward-looking exploration.
+To further explore the trade-off between solution quality and generation efficiency, we propose \textbf{Pruning-EDU (P-EDU)} as a token-efficient variant of our framework and compare it against the established \textbf{Monte Carlo Tree Search (MCTS)} baseline.
+Specifically, P-EDU sampling applies a pruning threshold of $0.2$ to filter out low-confidence branches.
+We report this threshold because it achieves the best trade-off between token efficiency and accuracy; setting it too high risks pruning correct answers early, whereas a lower threshold fails to significantly reduce token usage.
+In contrast, MCTS leverages forward-looking exploration with a rollout depth of $3$ steps.
 By simulating future reasoning steps, it can make more informed decisions about which current paths are worth pursuing, rather than relying solely on immediate scores.

 Table~\ref{tab:math_oly_combined} and Figure~\ref{fig:comparison_acc_per_token_mcts_pedu} summarize the distinct performance profiles of these strategies on both the MATH and OLY test sets.
-EDU sampling’s accuracy steadily increases with more tokens, while P-EDU sampling achieves a balanced trade-off between accuracy and token usage, reaching $32.1\%$ accuracy at $15,050$ tokens on OLY, comparable to EDU sampling in the mid-token range, benefited from the effective pruning of low-confidence paths.
-On MATH dataset, MCTS performs well in the low-token regime, achieving $51.2\%$ accuracy at $946$ tokens, similar to P-EDU sampling, which achieves $51.1\%$ using $937$ tokens on average.
+The results highlight the superior scalability of our EDU-based methods.
+EDU sampling’s accuracy steadily increases with more tokens, dominating the high-accuracy frontier.
+Simultaneously, P-EDU sampling achieves a balanced trade-off, reaching $32.1\%$ accuracy at $15,050$ tokens on OLY—comparable to EDU sampling in the mid-token range—benefited from the effective pruning of low-confidence paths.
+On the MATH dataset, while MCTS performs competitively in the low-token regime (achieving $51.2\%$ accuracy at $946$ tokens), it hits a distinct performance ceiling.
+Unlike EDU methods, further increasing the token budget for MCTS does not yield proportional accuracy gains, as its potential is inherently constrained by the limited rollout depth.

-Overall, these results demonstrate that the P-EDU sampling can outperform the standard EDU sampling, particularly when the PRM is able to accurately identify and prune low-confidence branches early in the reasoning process.
-Meanwhile, the performance ceiling of MCTS is inherently constrained by its rollout depth.
-When the number of rollout steps is limited, further increasing the token budget does not yield additional accuracy gains.
-In practice, the optimal strategy should be chosen according to the computational budget and the PRM’s ability to reliably score candidate paths, with pruning used to focus resources on the most promising solution trajectories, and MCTS providing additional foresight through simulated future exploration.
+Overall, these results demonstrate that our EDU framework offers a more robust paradigm than MCTS.
+While P-EDU serves as an effective strategy for resource-constrained scenarios by pruning low-confidence branches, the standard EDU sampling provides the highest performance ceiling.
+In contrast, MCTS is limited by its local look-ahead mechanism.
+Therefore, the optimal strategy depends on the computational budget: P-EDU for efficiency, and standard EDU for maximizing solution quality.